GLOBAL MARKETS-COVID-19 vaccine hopes lift world stocks, dollar eases | Business

 The Fed starts a two-day policy meeting on Tuesday, the first since unveiling a landmark shift to a more tolerant stance on inflation in August.
 The Bank of Japan and the Bank of England announce their respective policy decisions on Thursday.
 Sterling, which has been hurt by renewed Brexit turmoil, firmed before a vote on British Prime Minister Boris Johnson's plan to break international law by breaching parts of the Brexit divorce treaty with the European Union.

 Turkey's lira set a record low against the U.S. dollar and its dollar bonds came under pressure after Moody's cut the country's sovereign rating and warned of the risk of a balance of payment crisis.
-Oil prices slipped amid concerns about a stalled global economic recovery and falling fuel demand as Libya signaled it would end its months-long blockade and resume output, adding yet more supply to the market.
+Oil prices slipped slightly on concerns about a stalled global economic recovery as Libya is poised to resume production, and failed to get support from an impending storm that has disrupted U.S. oil output.

 ALSO READ